MarcoLosurdo/DigiSporc/README.md

 ![Componenti](https://raw.github.com/MarcoLosurdo/DigiSporc/master/pic/Lanciami_i_componenti.jpeg)

 This tutorial is written by an Italian, so do not expect too many details (I'm not lazy, just don't wanna offend your intelligence).
-It is obvious that to complete the project you will need a **soldering iron**, some **tin**, an **Arduino** (Duemilanove or Uno) and an **USB cable** too. if you have no idea how to make a circuit on a matrix board: search on Google.
-The internet is full of tinkering tutorials and I do not want to do another one.
+It is obvious that to complete the project you will need a **soldering iron**, some **tin**, an **Arduino** (Duemilanove or Uno) and an **USB cable** too.
+If you have no idea how to make a circuit on a matrix board: search on Google.
+The internet is full of tinkering tutorials and I do not want to add another one.
 Ok, I'm lazy.
 Take a look at the scheme and do your best, I trust you!